ietf-teep/architecture/draft-ietf-teep-architecture.md

     corresponding to a TAM request is sent back to the TAM, again typically relayed via a TEEP Broker.

+  - Certification Authority (CA): A CA is an entity that issues digital certificates (especially X.509 certificates) and vouches for the binding between the data items in a certificate {{RFC4949}}.
-  - Certification Authority (CA):  Certificate-based credentials used for authenticating a device, a TAM and a TA developer.
+    Certificates are then used for authenticating a device, a TAM and a TA developer.
 A device embeds a list of root certificates (Trust Anchors), from trusted CAs that a TAM will be validated against.
 A TAM will remotely attest a device by checking whether a device comes with a certificate from a CA that the TAM trusts.
 The CAs do not need to be the same;
     different CAs can be chosen by each TAM, and different device CAs can be used by different device manufacturers.

 ## Multiple TEEs in a Device

 Some devices might implement multiple TEEs.
 In these cases, there might be one shared TEEP Broker that interacts with all the TEEs in the device.